top of page

 Losses can carry forward for ten years

-Companies who have their returns certified by a CPA and do not defraud the revenue may carry losses forward for ten years.
+Companies that have their tax returns certified by a CPA (Certified Public Accountant) and do not defraud the revenue may carry losses forward for ten years.
 Losses may not be carried back.

 The tax of Branch Office versus Tax of Subsidiary